Matrix Product Operator Algebras II: Phases of Matter for 1D Mixed States: Preliminaries

 for all $x\in A$, for some white rank-four tensor, where all physical spaces in the picture are $V$.
-For the sake of clarity, we have reversed the direction of the physical arrows corresponding to the new tensor, since $T$ is an antimultiplicative map.
-With this notation, Equations~\ref{eq:pt} and \ref{eq:pt2} can be interpreted respectively as follows:
+For the sake of clarity, we have reversed the direction of the physical arrows corresponding to the new tensor, since $T\in\mathfrak{L}(A)$ is an anti-multiplicative map.
+With this notation, \cref{eq:pt,eq:pt2} can be interpreted respectively as follows:

-Note that, since $x\in A$ is arbitrary, we have dropped the tensor $b(x)$ and reexpressed the identities using open boundary MPOs instead; see~\cite{MPOALG1}.
+Note that, since $x\in A$ is arbitrary, we have dropped the tensor $b(x)$ and reexpressed the identities using open boundary MPOs instead; see~\cite{molnar_2022_mpo}.